- About MyVHL: Patient Natural History Study

-The Cancer in Our Genes International Patient (CGIP) Databank is collecting information about von Hippel-Lindau (VHL), Hereditary Leiomyomatosis and Renal Cell Cancer (HLRCC), Birt-Hogg-Dubé (BHD), Succinate Dehydrogenase Complex Subunit B (SDHB) and other related conditions in hopes of finding a cure for these diseases as well as related kidney and adrenal tumors.
+The MyVHL: Patient Natural History Study is collecting information about von Hippel-Lindau (VHL), Hereditary Leiomyomatosis and Renal Cell Cancer (HLRCC), Birt-Hogg-Dubé (BHD), Succinate Dehydrogenase Complex Subunit B (SDHB) and other related conditions in hopes of finding a cure for these diseases as well as related kidney and adrenal tumors.
 Learning about their similarities and differences will help scientists understand how these genes work in the cell, and how we might intervene and make a difference.

 Von Hippel-Lindau (VHL) is a disease which causes tumors in multiple parts of the body.
 Since the discovery of the VHL gene in 1993, progress has been made in understanding the processes within the cell governed by the VHL gene.
 The series of processes (or pathways) controlled by VHL also include the genes for Birt-Hogg-Dubé (BHD), Hereditary Leiomyomatosis and Renal Cell Cancer (HLRCC), and Succinate Dehydrogenase Complex Subunit B (SDHB), three other genetic kidney cancer syndromes.
 Drugs to assist in management of these diseases are beginning to emerge and will need to go through clinical trials to evaluate their effectiveness.